thousandbrainsproject/tbp.monty/rfcs/0000_project_typing_guidelines.md

 norm = normalize_quaternion(quat) # is this giving valid results?
 ```

-Alternative ways to model a quaternion are using newtypes or dataclasses, both forms of _nominal types_.
+Alternative ways to model a quaternion are using newtypes or dataclasses, both forms of _nominal types_ (see the next section for details on the benefits of nominal types).
 Which to choose would depend on whether additional functionality is needed, or for easier compatibility with third-party libraries.

 ```python
 @dataclass